Wiki Catalog for Types of Platforming Jumps

 That one jump that always gets used in repetitive gameplay, but it’s possible to make it actually decent.
 It’s basically a jump where you jump and then you need to double jump to beat it, without any kind of really special timings.

 There are many different variations of the headhitter, but the most basic one is shown in the picture.
 To beat it, you need to jump and go out like a ladder, then you need to double jump and land on the block above you.
-Another name is the ladder jump.
+This is not a ladder jump.

 Variations: